ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 80- What is introspection/reflection and does Python support it?

 Introspection is the ability to examine an object at runtime.
-Python has a `dir()` function that supports examining the attributes of an object, `type()` to check the object type, `isinstance()`, etc. While introspection is passive examination of the objects, reflection is a more powerful tool where we could modify objects at runtime and access them dynamically.
+Python has a `dir()` function that supports examining the attributes of an object, `type()` to check the object type, `isinstance()`, etc. While introspection is a passive examination of the objects, reflection is a more powerful tool where we can modify objects at runtime and access them dynamically.
 E.g.

 - `setattr()` adds or modifies an object's attribute;
 - `getattr()` gets the value of an attribute of an object.

 It can even invoke functions dynamically - `getattr(my_obj, "my_func_name")()`

-## 81- What will be the ouput of lines 2, 4, 6, and 8 from the following code, and why?
+## 81- What will be the output of lines 2, 4, 6, and 8 from the following code, and why?

 ```Python
 list = [ [ ] ] * 5